thmsgbrt/Chrome-Extension-with-React-and-Typescript-Starter-Pack/README.md

   </a>
 </p>

-> A starter pack to create Chrome Extensions using Typescript and React
+> A starter pack to create a Chrome Extension using Typescript and React

 ### 🏠 [Homepage](https://github.com/thmsgbrt/Chrome-Extension-with-React-and-Typescript-Starter-Pack#readme)

 ## Tutorial

+Learn to build this Starter Pack step by step

 - [Medium Publication](https://medium.com/@th.guibert/create-a-chrome-extension-using-react-and-typescript-50e94e14320c)